Championing Black Permaculture

 WE'RE GOING BACK TO OUR ROOTS!

 What started as nursing a few beloved house plants has turned into a desire to transform how we eat, how we live and how we interact with the life that surrounds us.
-Outside In is my family's journey from the ground up.
-I have a renewed lease on life as I follow in the footsteps of those that came before me.
+Outside In is our family's journey from the ground up.
+We have a renewed lease on life as we follow in the footsteps of those that came before us.
 My ancestors, though rarely ever mentioned as such, were naturalists, horticulture experts, and botany prodigies.
 Thankfully, more and more people are finding their way back to nature.
-My hope is to inspire and encourage others to find joy and healing in a tradition that is all but lost.
+Our hope is to inspire and encourage others to find joy and healing in a tradition that is all but lost.
 We'll share our tips, ideas, recipes and guides to help you ignite your passion for all things green.
 You'll be with us every step of the way from trash to treasure and seed to stalk.
-Join a growing community of plant enthusiasts and find new and exciting ways to let the Outside In!
+Join a growing community of plant enthusiasts and discover and exciting ways to let the Outside In!

 Charisse is a health professional and community organizer.
-She is also a lifelong advocate of equitable outcomes for children and families in marginalized and oppressed communities.
-She is inspired by Black homesteaders and gardeners who share her passion.
+She is also a lifelong advocate of equitable outcomes and systems change.
+She is inspired by Black agrarians, gardeners, and creatives that share her passion.

 "To plant a garden is to believe in tomorrow."